DallasHoff/gmac/content/classes/personal-training.md

 If you want to train with a partner - we can do that too!

 Give me a call or text and we'll set up a time to meet and talk about your goals.

+(I am also available for training at [URMC Wellness Center](https://www.wellnessurmc.org/) in Thomaston on Tuesday, Thursday evenings and Friday morning.
+You must be a member and sign up for personal training.)